Anshiidixit/Content-management-tool/README.md

-Content-management-tool
-The full stack development items and other drag-and drop- interfaces to create a web page that helps you to add text,images, videos and ther elements required to create a blog.
+The full stack development items and other drag-and-drop interfaces create a web page that helps you to add text, images, videos, and the elements required to create a blog.